 limited to, aluminum, vinyl, or asphalt siding.[Amended 5-12-2015 ATM by Art.
 16]

 The APD shall, by Town Meeting vote, encompass the area shown on the map entitled "Proposed Architectural Preservation District, dated September 3, 2014," and appended to this bylaw.
 Amendments to the district boundaries may be made only by vote of Town Meeting.

-The Board of Selectmen shall appoint a five-member APDC to oversee the APD pursuant to this bylaw.
+The Select Board shall appoint a five-member APDC to oversee the APD pursuant to this bylaw.
 Initially, two members shall be appointed for one year, two for two years, and one for three years; each successive appointment shall be made for three years.
-The Board of Selectmen may also appoint up to two alternate members, initially for terms of one, two and three years, and for three-year terms thereafter.
+The Select Board may also appoint up to two alternate members, initially for terms of one, two and three years, and for three-year terms thereafter.
 If members are absent, unable to act, or recused from voting due to a conflict of interest, the APDC chair may designate one or both of the alternate members to serve in their place.

 To the extent achievable, the APDC shall be comprised of the following persons: a member of the Ipswich Historical Commission; an architectural designer; a craftsperson or building contractor familiar with historic restoration; and two residents of the APD.
 Members and alternates of the APDC shall by reason of experience and/or education have demonstrable knowledge, interest, and ability to effectively carry out the APDC's responsibilities.